xenforo-ltd/docs/docs/index.md

     Be careful if you choose to back up and restore your `src/addons` directory.
 The `XF` directory within contains the XF master data, and should not be restored from a backup to ensure you always have the most up to date version of the files.

     Performing a reinstall in this way is a destructive operation and it will remove all data you have created.
 Additionally, bear in mind that only tables with the `xf_` prefix are cleared.
 This is a significant reason for the recommendation that all tables, even for add-ons, should be prefixed with `xf_`.

+## Verifying file integrity

+When you install XF2, we perform a file integrity check in the installation.
+If necessary, and you can't otherwise perform the check via the page in the Admin CP, you can run the CLI command to perform that check.

+!!! terminal
+    *$* php cmd.php xf:file-check <ADDON ID>

+If you wish to do a file health check on all files, including XF itself, just omit the `<ADDON ID>` argument.
+For XF only, just use `XF` in place of the argument, or for a specific add-on, just specify the add-on ID you wish to check.

+## Add-on management commands

+In addition to the above commands for installing XF2, there are also several commands for managing add-ons.

+### Add-on install

+!!! terminal
+    *$* php cmd.php xf:addon-install <ADDON ID>

+Installs the specified add-on, as long as it is available, and passes the file health check.

+### Add-on upgrade

+!!! terminal
+    *$* php cmd.php xf:addon-upgrade <ADDON ID>

+Upgrades the specified add-on, as long as it is upgradeable, and passes the file health check.

+### Add-on uninstall

+!!! terminal
+    *$* php cmd.php xf:addon-uninstall <ADDON ID>

+Uninstalls the specified add-on, as long as it is uninstallable.